 If you are getting a means-tested social assistance payment from the Department of Social Protection, any rental income you get will be assessed as means and may affect your payment.

-If you qualify for rent a room relief, the income you get from renting a room in your home is not liable to PRSI, the Universal Social Charge or income tax.
+If you qualify for rent-a-room relief, the income you get from renting a room in your home is not liable to PRSI, the Universal Social Charge or income tax.
 However, it must be included on your annual income tax return.

-Exclusions from rent a room relief
+Exclusions from rent-a-room relief

-- Your gross income from rent is over €10,000.
-In this case, your rental income minus allowable expenses will be treated by Revenue as part of your total income for tax purposes and should be included in your tax return.
+- Your gross income from rent and related services is over €12,000 (or €10,000 in 2014 and previous years).
+In this case, Revenue will treat your rental income minus allowable expenses as part of your total income for tax purposes and should be included in your tax return.

-- You are an employee or office-holder in a company, and the company pays you to allow clients to use the room in your home on an occasional basis.
+- You are an employee or office-holder in a company, and the company pays you to allow clients to use the room in your home on an occasional basis

 - You are renting the room to short-term guests